Explore Available Nursing Residencies

 - Surgical Services

-All candidates will be reviewed and interviews will be conducted in mid-January 2014.
+All candidates will be reviewed and interviews will be conducted in mid-May.

 No phone calls please.
 All inquiries should be made through an online application.

 - Competitive Salary Rates Receive additional compensation – if you have current working experience as a DeKalb Medical Nurse Extern

 - Shift Differentials Incentives for working evenings (+ $3.75/hr), nights (+ $4.00/hr) and weekends (+ $3.00/hr)

 - Continuing Education staff development classes offered to include Case Study Workshops, ACLS, TNCC, CATN, Critical Care courses, EKG courses and much more

 - Recipient must pass the National Council Licensure Examination for Registered Nurses (NCLEX) and have Georgia issued RN license within the past 12 months

 - Sign a 24-month Nurse Residency service agreement.
 The employment service begins from the date recipient successfully completes his/her RN orientation and has a Georgia RN license.